Spy0x7/scanner/README.md

 # Your Port Scanner

-Your Port Scanner is a simple Go-based tool designed to scan for open ports on a given host.
+Your Port Scanner is a lightweight and efficient Go-based tool designed to scan for open ports on a specified host or IP address.

+## Features

+- **Fast and Concurrent:** Employs concurrent routines for quick port scanning without compromising accuracy.
+- **Port Range Specification:** Allows users to define a range of ports or use default common ports for scanning.
+- **Versatile Protocol Support:** Equipped to scan both TCP and UDP ports for comprehensive analysis.
+- **Clear Command-Line Interface:** Simple and intuitive CLI for initiating scans and viewing results.
+- **Customizable Output:** Provides clear and configurable output for easy interpretation of scan results.

 ## Installation

-To install and use this port scanner, follow these steps:
+Follow these steps to install and utilize this port scanner:

 1. Clone this repository:
     ```bash